-Engineering Critical Assessments
+Engineering Critical Assessment (ECA) Services

-Finite Element Analysis (FEA) Services for Products, Systems & Components
+Finite Element Analysis Services (FEA)

 Element offers advanced numerical analysis service using Finite Element Analysis (FEA) techniques using industry standard software to predict the long term behavior of materials components and products when in service.

 Measuring load over an extended period of time, creep testing programs use continuous load and elevated temperature to test for eventual material failure.